 Ready your camera for spectacular 360-degree panoramic views of both shores of Playa de la Concha, Ondarreta and the beautiful blue bays of San Sebastian.
 An ideal spot for a picnic, enjoy a packed lunch as you take in the amazing lookout that Monte Urgull has to offer.
 If you’re interested in exploring more, there’s also a museum located atop Monte Urgull which highlights the history of San Sebastian and the surrounding area.

-As you can see, a visit to San Sebastian in Spain’s Basque Country is diverse in flavors, rich in historic architecture, and boasts fascinating beaches and picturesque coastlines—be sure to include this destination on your list of places to visit in Spain.
 The city is also pretty in the spring.
 That’s why you’ll find San Sebastian on our list of where to see spring blossoms in Europe.